Willowlark/thelittlethingswemiss/_posts/steno/2017-7-30-Renora-Otakon.md

 Nora is clingy, Ren is accommodating.

+Call "Boop" at random times in the shoot.

 ## Poses

 * Holding hands. *Variety from skipping around to first time doing it.*